 Of all the things I know to be true, I know that a committed relationship whether you call yourself married or not can be a delicate thing at times.
 At other times it is strong enough to fool yourself into thinking that your relationship is indomitable.
 No relationship is immortal, married or not.
 Marriage gives the illusion of security; however, it is the commitment that are the nuts and bolts that keep people together.
 Those connections of assurances are built on trust, respect, and love.
 It takes great effort to maintain trust and security in a relationship.
 It may on the surface seem that love is easy, and love is easy.
 What is not easy is the day to day living of that adoration when life around you becomes challenging.
 No respect for each other is relationship suicide.

 I recently read an article that listed the five things no married couple should do on social media.
+(I removed the link to the story as it keeps changing.
+You’ll have to google if you want to read it.)
 I found myself agreeing and thinking that four of the five things are not something that should be done at all in public or even in front of close friends in real life or online.
 In general, if you would not shout it on a street corner in front of your sweet little old granny do not post it on social media.
 I agree with the article for the most part in the reasons why social media should be considered cautiously in regard to relationships.
 With that said, I took some time to see past the dire warnings of the article to the practicality of it.
 What I discovered looking at it through the lens of my own relationships is that online or in person, give respect to your partner, all the time regardless of how you feel in the moment.

 Argue in private, no exceptions.